ellaudet/interactivegraphs/README.md

 ## Installation

-To use the interactive graphs, start by opening RStudio and installing the necessary packages:
+To access the interactive graphs, open RStudio and install the necessary packages by running the following code:

     install.packages("remotes")
     remotes::install_github("ellaudet/interactivegraphs")